-We trace the source of this de-correlation to a color-dependent photometric issue and minimize its impact on our result by changing the selection criteria of \redmagic galaxies.
-Using this new sample, our constraints on the $S_8$ parameter are consistent with previous studies, and we find a small shift in the $\Omega_{m}$ constraints compared to the fiducial \redmagic sample.
-We constrain the mean host halo mass of the \redmagic galaxies in this new sample to be approximately $1.6 \times 10^{13} M_{\odot}/h$.
+We trace the source of this correlation to a color-dependent photometric issue and minimize its impact on our result by changing the selection criteria of \redmagic galaxies.
+Using this new sample, our constraints on the $S_8$ parameter are consistent with previous studies and we find a small shift in the $\Omega_{\rm m}$ constraints compared to the fiducial \redmagic sample.
+We infer the constraints on the mean host halo mass of the \redmagic galaxies in this new sample from the large-scale bias constraints, finding the galaxies occupy halos of mass approximately $1.6 \times 10^{13} M_{\odot}/h$.

 {Instituto de F\'{i}sica Te\'orica, Universidade Estadual Paulista, S\~ao Paulo, Brazil} {Instituto de F\'{i}sica Te\'orica, Universidade Estadual Paulista, S\~ao Paulo, Brazil} {Instituto de F\'{i}sica Te\'orica, Universidade Estadual Paulista, S\~ao Paulo, Brazil} {Institut de F\'{\i}sica d'Altes Energies (IFAE), The Barcelona Institute of Science and Technology, Campus UAB, 08193 Bellaterra (Barcelona) Spain}